madhead341/LOSR-Logger-v2/README.md

 - PirateStealer
 - Wasp-stealer
 - Builder by Luna token grabber changed by me.
+- injection taken from someone, idk what his name is, he got banned on discord and it was a random private logger.

 ### <a id="terms"></a>💼 〢 Terms Of Usage